Part-Time Work Can Supplement Your SSD Benefits

-Schedule a consultation with an experienced SSD/SSI lawyer to discuss your questions and concerns related to Social Security Disability.
-Contact us if your application for SSD or SSI has been denied.
+Schedule a consultation with an experienced SSD lawyer to discuss your questions and concerns related to Social Security Disability.
+We can even assist you if your application for SSD has been denied.

 Granted, there are sometimes gray areas or “fuzzy” circumstances that may require a judge’s opinion to clarify when it comes to part-time work and Social Security Disability.
 SSD recipients may wish to do volunteer work — and might do the same work for pay, but cannot reliably agree to a determined schedule of work because of an unstable medical condition.
 Sometimes the only way to get clarification in questionable work-related issues is to take the question before a judge.
 A Social Security Disability attorney with experience presenting a client’s case before judges in administrative hearings through federal court is a valuable advocate for an SSD recipient.

-Regardless of the history of your workplace injury or disability and SSD case, you are encouraged to contact The Bollinger Law Firm, P.C. to schedule a free initial consultation in Charlotte, North Carolina.
+Regardless of the history of your workplace injury or disability and SSD case, you are encouraged to contact The Bollinger Law Firm to schedule a free strategy session in Charlotte, North Carolina.
 Learn how we can help you obtain all benefits that you are qualified for.
 Hear about our track record of success on behalf of other clients with cases similar to yours.
+The initial consultation won’t cost you a dime, only your time.